igor47/blog/posts/climate-week-2025.md

   <footer>— <cite><a href="https://ieefa.org/resources/ieefa-update-blackrock-investors-sustainable-portfolios-provide-stronger-risk-adjusted">Larry Fink, BlackRock</a></cite></footer>
 </blockquote>

-Either way, I found this presentation to be incredibly action-oriented.
-Some steps I would like to take next:
+I lean more on Larry Fink than Dan Chus side here.
+I think climate investing has the potential to both make a difference, while providing *better* returns.
+I'm down to put some money behind this conviction, and would like to encourage my friends and family to do the same.

+## Summing Up

+In an unprecedented dark moment for climate change, I found my day at SF Climate week inspiring and full of actionable insights.
+An important next step for me is to continue to participate in this community.
+This also feels like a good moment to step up my climate philanthropy, and encourage my fellow philanthropists to do the same.
+We can't close the gaps left by the retreat of federal funding, but we should strive to preserve what we can.

+Additionally, I have a ton of next steps on the impact investing front:

 * Look into shareholder activism using iconik
 * Look into shifting my assets, perhaps using something like [Values Advisor](https://valuesadvisor.org/)
-* Continue doing more early-stage climate investing (If you're looking for angel investors in your climate tech company -- get in touch!)
+* Continue doing more early-stage climate investing

+If you're looking for angel investors in your climate tech company -- get in touch!
-* Discuss impact investing with my community